Hodgkin Lymphoma Treatment

 Patients with Hodgkin lymphoma may be eligible for a blood and marrow transplant (BMT).
 A broad range of patients, from ages 4 to 75, may be considered for BMT at Roswell Park.

 Outcomes for patients treated through the Blood and Marrow Transplant Center at RPCI are among the highest in the nation.
-The Center for International Blood and Marrow Transplant Research reports that the one-year survival rate for transplant patients treated at Roswell Park was significantly higher than for patients transplanted at most other centers that perform BMT, placing RPCI among the top 9 percent of U.S. centers offering BMT.
+The 2014 Center for International Blood and Marrow Transplant Research report shows that Roswell Park achieved higher than expected one-year survival ratings for allogeneic blood and marrow transplants.

 Roswell Park offers two types of BMT: